Buffer Stock vs. Safety Stock: Understanding the Key Differences

 Risk Management Guards against supply-side uncertainties Manages demand-side variability proactively

-Safety stock is your inventory insurance policy.
-It's extra inventory held specifically to protect against unexpected or unpredictable variations in supply and demand that occur outside your normal operations.
-Think of it as your contingency plan for when external uncertainties threaten to disrupt your ability to serve customers.
+Safety stock is extra inventory held specifically to protect against unexpected or unpredictable variations in supply and demand that occur outside your normal operations.
+It's your contingency plan for when external uncertainties threaten to disrupt your ability to serve customers — think supplier delays, demand spikes, or quality rejections.

 The primary purpose of safety stock is stockout prevention when faced with situations you simply cannot predict or control.
 These situations include unexpectedly high customer demand that exceeds your forecasts, unreliable supplier lead times that stretch longer than anticipated, or unexpected quality issues from suppliers that force you to reject entire shipments.